MasterInformatic/MI-Stepper/README.md

 ### constructor

-Create an instance of `Stepper`, accepts two parameters.
+Create an instance of `Stepper`, accepts four parameters.

 ## Events